sivaram143/sivaram143.github.io/resume.md

 *   Having experience in Python modules (**numpy**, **pandas**, **Matplotlib**)
 *   Having knowledge on developing web application using python-Django framework
 *   Experience in Automated route process using scripts (bash, python, js)
-*   Knowledge on latest languages like Kafka, Spark,
+*   Knowledge on latest languages like Kafka, Spark
 *   Understanding of machine learning algorithms with **Spark MLib**
 *   Able to handle multiple projects and competing deadlines
 *   Coordinating the installation of software system.